rdevans87/NoSQL_FitnessTracker/README.md

 ## Usage

-Open terminal from `server.js` file in local directory.
+From the the terminal,

-First, run `node seeders/seed` to populate the database with initial data set.
+Run `node seeders/seed` to import the initial data set.

-Then, Run `node server` from the command-line to start the server.

-Establish connection to localhost: 3000 in `Mongo Atlas`.
+Run `node server` to establish a connection with `Mongo Atlas`.

-Navigate to `http://localhost:3000/` in browser window.

-Yo can start using the Fitness Tracker as soon as the page loads.
+Use`http://localhost:3000/` to run this application in your browser.

+Users can start a new exercise routine or continue with an existing workout.

-The `Features` of this App are described in the next section.
+The [Features](#features) of this application are described in the next section and listed as part of the acceptance criteria for this assignment.

 Save time and skip installation!
 For greater accessibility and ease of use, check out the deployed application on Heroku:

 Visit this link: [Fitness Tracker](https://fitnezz-trakker.herokuapp.com/)

+For more information on deploying with MongoDB Atlas and Heroku, please visit the [resources](#resources) section.

 ## Features